Bhanutejagiddaluru/Blog/README.md

 This section will provide a step-by-step explanation of Python’s fundamental concepts, ensuring a strong foundation for advanced topics.

 ---
+Some Sources used in the Blogs are https://javaconceptoftheday.com/division-operators-in-python/

 # 📌 Basic Syntax and Data Types in Python